 Hopefully not.
 If the internet was a country, it would already be the most populated country in the world.
 With over 3.7 billion online and one million “moving in” every day, we have an endless source of news, information, and viewpoints at our disposal.

-Blogging stats reveal great prospects for that niche as well.
+Blogging stats reveal great prospects for those looking to get started on a blogging platform as well.
 Every day, over 500 million blogs and 19 million bloggers spawn a massive amount of new content readily available at your fingertips.

 Artificial intelligence, blockchain, cognitive technology, voice-operated devices — these are already technologies we can enjoy today.